1973 Royal Nepal Airlines DHC-6 hijacking: Aftermath

 The plane took off immediately with the passengers after the boxes of cash were taken out.
 The hijackers went first to Darjeeling, then to Banaras and finally to Bombay (now Mumbai).
-The hijackers occasionally made trips to New Delhi to meet BP Koirala, the then President of Nepali Congress.
+The hijackers occasionally made trips to New Delhi to meet BP Koirala, then the president of Nepali Congress.
 However, within a year all hijackers were arrested in India except Nagendra Dhungel.
 After the 1975 Emergency in India ended, they were released on bail.

 The DH-6 was used afterward for Nepalese flights for another 41 years, until it was destroyed in the 2014 crash of Nepal Airlines Flight 183.
 The parts of the aircraft were brought to Nepalganj and were put together again and are currently being exhibited in the BP Museum in Sundarijal, Kathmandu.

 In 2017, a political and historical documentary about this incident titled Hijacking for Democracy was screened at the Nepal Tourism Board in Bhrikutimandap, Kathmandu.